List of Jeopardy! contestants: Michael George Dupée

-Michael George Dupée (born October 23, 1966) originally appeared on Jeopardy! in 1996, and won the Tournament of Champions that year.
+Michael George Dupée originally appeared on Jeopardy! in 1996, and won the Tournament of Champions that year.
 In 2005, Dupée participated in the Ultimate Tournament of Champions.
 He won his first match, but lost to Robert Slaven in the second.
 Nine years later, in 2014, Dupée competed in the Jeopardy!
 Battle of the Decades tournament, where he was defeated by Brad Rutter.

 Dupée's total winnings on Jeopardy! are $203,901, including $66,401 won during his original five-day run; $100,000 for winning the 1996 Tournament of Champions; $32,500 from the Ultimate Tournament of Champions; and $5,000 from the show's Battle of the Decades.
 Jennings praised Dupée's book, How to Get on Jeopardy! and Win!, claiming it was the best preparation for competing on Jeopardy!
 In the book, which he wrote after his success on Jeopardy!, Dupée wrote about his experience on the show and provided practice clues for aspiring contestants.